SethAppel/run_analysis.R/README.md

 It then assigns descriptive names instead of numerals for activities and column titles.
 And finally it uses an aggregate function to create means for each subject and activity.

+Variable List:
+totaltest = combined table of all test data  (subject, activity and performance measures) totaltrain = combined table of all training data (subject, activity and performance measures) totaldata= combined table of totaltest and totaltrain features2=creates a simple vector of the various feature names to enable grep function columncut= a subsection of features that containt he words 'mean' 'Mean' or 'Std' columncut2= Same as columncut with addition of columns for subject and Activity vectors totaldata2= A subset of totaldata with only columns with data related to means or Std totaldata3= A copy of totaldata2 to enable renaming of activities with descriptive characters activitytitles= A character vector to contain activity titles columncutnames = Names for the subset of columnnames finaltidy = The final aggregated data set